Tips For Holiday Travel With Varicose Veins

 Font Size:

-Traveling with varicose veins during the holidays can be challenging.
+Embarking on a journey?
+Whether it’s a short plane hop or a cross-country road trip, it’s crucial to take steps to keep your veins happy and healthy Traveling with vein disease during the holidays can be challenging.
 Even for the fittest individuals, long rides on planes, trains, and cars can cause your circulation to slow and blood to pool in your legs.
-This can create pain, cramping, and swelling especially for those with varicose and spider veins.
+This can often lead to pain, cramping, and swelling, especially for those with varicose and spider veins.

 Before beginning your holiday travel plans, it’s important to pay attention to the quality of your health.
-Traveling is often more difficult for people with varicose veins, so you need to take steps to avoid circulation issues.
-We’ve put together five important tips for those who are planning to travel this holiday and suffer from varicose veins.
+We’ve put together five important tips for those who are planning to travel this holiday season and suffer from varicose veins.

 Understanding Vein Disease

-If you are suffering from any of these symptoms, don’t let it prevent you from enjoying your holiday plans.
-Vein treatment is an outpatient simple procedure that doesn’t require hospitalization or general anesthesia.
+If you suffer from any of these symptoms, don’t let it prevent you from enjoying your holiday plans.
+Vein treatment is a simple outpatient procedure that doesn’t require hospitalization or general anesthesia.
 Most people resume walking right away and can resume most normal activities.

 If you feel affected by painful and other unpleasant symptoms, then this may be a good time to schedule an appointment with us so we can get you back on track for the holiday season, especially if you plan to travel.